Related objects reference¶

 clear()and the call to

 set()all apply database changes immediately for all types of related fields.
 In other words, there is no need to call

 save()on either end of the relationship.

-Also, if you are using an intermediate model for a many-to-many relationship, some of the related manager’s methods are disabled.
+Also, if you are using an intermediate model for a many-to-many relationship, then the

 A related object set can be replaced in bulk with one operation by assigning a new iterable of objects to it: